fridolinvii/SignalCommander/README.md

 ## 2. Commands
-In the Signal groupe you created, you can send commands, which will be read and executed.
+In the Signal Group you created, you can send commands, which will be read and executed.
 You will recieve a txt file with with the report.
 Each message should only contain one command, or an error may arrise.
 If you don't recieve a message, either the command is unvalid or there is an error.

 ### 2.1 General Commands